habahnow/WeatherApp/README.md

     npm run dev
     ```
 3. Click on the link generated in the terminal to view the application (use `Ctrl + Left Click`).

+## API Key
+API key that is emailed should be placed in the API_Key variable in src > services > api.js

 ## Assumptions